puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***

-## Ansible Tower
+## Ansible Controller
 - Pros:
   - «who run what job where?» vs «root access»
   - scheduling, notifications
   - one single environment (vs. pipenv)
   - teams with different permissions
   - teams can use credentials without knowing them
-  - Tower can be configured using ansible modules :-)
+  - Controller can be configured using ansible modules :-) (awx.awx)
 - Cons:
   - price?